-- A. Each team must have a designated coach or manager who will be the team representative and will be responsible for the following: 1.
-Be the liaison between League Coordinator and team.
-2. Attend all coaches'/managers' meetings.
-Ensure that phone numbers and addresses are current and valid at all times.
-3. Inform team members about all information pertaining to the league (rules, regulations, schedules, etc.).
-4. The conduct of players and team spectators.
-5. Obtain and return on time to office of the League Coordinator, all league information required such as franchise fees, registration, rosters, etc. 6.
-Reinforce the recreation philosophy to all players.
-7. Responsible for keeping team bench and surrounding area free of trash resulting from team members and team spectators. - B. A technical foul will be charged to the coach if team members or supporters linger around the scorer's table.
+- A. Each team must have a designated coach or manager who will be the team representative and will be responsible for the following: - 1.
+Be the liaison between League Coordinator and team. - 2.
+Attend all coaches/managers meetings.
+Ensure that phone numbers and addresses are current and valid at all times. - 3.
+Inform team members of all information about the league (rules/regulations, schedules). - 4.
+The conduct of players and team spectators. - 5.
+Obtain and return on time to office of the League Coordinator, all league information required such as franchise fees, registration, rosters, etc. - 6.
+Reinforce the recreation philosophy to all players. - 7.
+Responsible for keeping team bench and surrounding area free of trash resulting from team members and team spectators. - 8.
+Ensure team members clear the bench area, including behind the bench area, in a timely manner, no more than 15 minutes, after the game has concluded.

+- B. A technical foul will be charged to the coach if team members or supporters linger around the scorer's table.

 III.
-TEAM MEMBERSHIP:
+TEAM MEMBERSHIP.